JonathanOppenheimer/peru-elections-ocr/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or find issues, feel free to open a pull request or issue on the repository.

----
+Please follow these steps:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+For major changes, please open an issue first to discuss the proposed changes.

 ## License